 To an industry in change, Meradia delivers stability.

 Change is a constant in the investment management industry, whether generated by competition, regulation, shareholder or client demand.
-As this industry continues to evolve, we help you navigate complex situations, and turn obstacles into opportunities.
+As the industry continues to evolve, we help you navigate complex situations, turning obstacles into opportunities.

 A sometimes underestimated and often underappreciated aspect of an implementation project concerns training.
 When an investment firm implements a new system, particularly one affecting a large number of staff, training is a key success factor.
 Without a plan to organize, coordinate and train the various groups, go-live success is at risk.

 A large wealth manager engaged Meradia to lead the organization and coordination of training for a new enterprise-wide implementation.
 The firm tasked Meradia with a significant objective: arrange for the delivery of training to a global team, across multiple functional groups, and covering several different project phases.Read More